For the media

 What happens when you decide to be a living donor?

-Testing to see if you are a match will first need to be done.
+Testing to see if you are a match must be done first.
 This will involve blood testing and exams to determine that you are physically healthy enough to donate.

 This typically includes: